Karmabunny/flexiboi/README.md

 Flexiboi
 ===========

-Flexiboi is a simple and flexible flexbox framework spun out of the Flexbox Grid.
+Flexiboi is a simple and flexible flexbox framework spun out of Flexbox Grid.

 Flexboxgrid: